Makalu Base camp Trek

 If you’re determined to walk on the Makalu base camp trek, you must be aware of and prepared for a few things.
 When walking in the Himalayas, keeping an eye on the weather and keeping updated is essential.
 Although the weather might change quickly here, it is uncommon for significant events to disrupt a path or program.

 If the climate is ideal for hiking, it offers stunning views of the mountains and surroundings.
-You could go during the serene months of fall and spring here to be safe.
+You could go here to be safe during the serene fall and spring months.
 Therefore, you must plan your journey during an appropriate Nepal season.
 You must be cautious of snowstorms.
 You must stay off the potentially slick track, especially if walking high altitude.

-Most of the time, we only organize the Makalu base camp trek after it is certain that the weather will be favorable.
+Most of the time, we only organize the Makalu base camp trek after the weather is certain to be favorable.
 Still, when things become out of control, stay and ask for urgent rescue.
 It is preferable to hire a local guide to lead the way.
-Follow your guide; they will inform you of any updates.
-They ensure you have a safe experience at Makalu base camp trekking.
+Follow your guide; they will inform you of any updates and ensure you have a safe experience at Makalu base camp trekking.

 The first issue that may arise while traversing the high Himalayas is altitude sickness.
 At an altitude of 2,500 to 3,000 meters, it is normal for our bodies to exhibit the primary symptoms.
 You should be ready for this circumstance and may contact trained guides.
 They will behave with your safety being their primary concern.